freqtrade/freqtrade/docs/webhook-config.md

     },
 ```

 The url in `webhook.url` should point to the correct url for your webhook.
-If you're using [IFTTT](https://ifttt.com) (as shown in the sample above) please insert our event and key to the url.
+If you're using [IFTTT](https://ifttt.com) (as shown in the sample above) please insert your event and key to the url.

 You can set the POST body format to Form-Encoded (default) or JSON-Encoded.
 Use `"format": "form"` or `"format": "json"` respectively.
 Example configuration for Mattermost Cloud integration: